aplteam/MarkAPL/MarkAPL.md

 ##### General rules

-1. Lists start with a blank line, followed by a line were the first non-white-space character is either one of `-+*` for a bulleted list or a digit followed either by a dot (`.`) or a parenthesis (`)`) for an ordered list.
+1. Lists start with an empty line, followed by a line were the first non-white-space character is either one of `-+*` for a bulleted list or a digit followed either by a dot (`.`) or a parenthesis (`)`) and a space for an ordered list.
 This is called the list marker.

    However, in case [`markdownStrict`](#) is 1 (default is 0) then a list requires a blank line before the first line that will become the first list item.